 25th-26th June 2018, Powering the Powerhouse: New Perspectives on Country House Communities, University of Sheffield & Chatsworth House.
 Poster entitled: “If Only Walls Could Talk: Rediscovering and Relocating Women in the Eighteenth Century Country House” – winner of the Conference Poster Prize

 Curatorial Intern @ Stratford Hall, Virginia, USA [July-October 2017] I spent ten weeks working at Stratford Hall as a Curatorial Intern, researching the Margaret Law Collection.
 The collection comprises of over two hundred pieces, mostly silver, and was donated to Stratford Hall in the 1970s.
 As part of this research project, I created an online exhibition focussing on some collection highlights and revealing more about Margaret Law and her collection.
 Find it here: Margaret Law Collection at Stratford Hall

-Gallery Assistant @ University of Hull Art Collection [September 2014-present] I am a volunteer at the University Art Collection, which has involved helping to hang and store pictures, assist with guests during events and being part of the organisation and volunteer team assisting with events as part of Hull City of Culture 2017.
+Gallery Assistant @ University of Hull Art Collection [September 2014-October 2019] I am a volunteer at the University Art Collection, which has involved helping to hang and store pictures, assist with guests during events and being part of the organisation and volunteer team assisting with events as part of Hull City of Culture 2017.
 This included undertaking Gallery Assistant training in preparation to lead tours and assist in the “Lines of Thought: Drawing from Michelangelo to Now” exhibition, a British Museum travelling exhibition which was on show at the Art Collection from January 3rd – February 28th 2017.
 I also run the Art Collection twitter account, @ArtCollectionHU.